Employability at Birmingham City University

 For example, our Digital Marketing students demonstrated their work to Red Bee Media, a creative agency who have worked with Netflix, NBC, Nissan, the BBC and more.

 Our 1,800-strong team of teaching staff come from and maintain their links with industry and the professions, ensuring you benefit directly from their knowledge, insight and contacts.
-From one of the UK’s leading criminologists, Professor David Wilson, to an internationally-renowned expert on zero carbon buildings, Professor Lubo Jankovic, our academics will give you both academic and industry knowledge.
+From high profile criminologist, Professor David Wilson, to an internationally-renowned expert on zero carbon buildings, Professor Lubo Jankovic, our academics will give you both academic and industry knowledge.

 We also invite visiting lecturers, who are currently active in their industry, to share their knowledge and experience with our students.
 Acting students at BCU currently have the opportunity to work with Professor Kevin Finnan MBE, who is most well known for being the Choreographer and Movement Director of the London 2012 Paralympic Games opening ceremony.
 As a visiting lecturer, professor Finnan will host masterclasses for the Acting students, as they seek to be among the next generation of great performers.